virjilakrum/zk-lokomotive/README.md

 ## **1. Introduction**
 ### **1.1 Project Overview**
 Our project aims to enable secure, private, and efficient file transfers across different blockchain networks.
-Utilizing zkSNARKs for encryption, Arweave for decentralized storage, and the Wormhole bridge for cross-chain token transfer, we ensure that files can be shared securely from Aptos to EVM networks.
+Utilizing zkSNARKs for encryption, Arweave for decentralized storage, and the Wormhole bridge for cross-chain token transfer, we ensure that files can be shared securely from EVM to Solana networks.

 ### **1.2 Problem Statement**
 Traditional file transfer methods often suffer from privacy and security vulnerabilities.
 Centralized servers are prone to data breaches, and current blockchain solutions lack seamless interoperability.